Cc

 The ability to create novel contextually clean questions in real time requires practice offline.
 Penny and I spent many hours with David Grove attempting to craft novel questions that felt right to him.
 It seemed to us like he tested variations of a question – changing a word, the syntax or the rhythm – against his intuitive ‘cleanometer’, and as he put it, where and how it might “land” in the client’s perceptual space.

-I remember being a demonstration client on a therapist retreat sitting in silence when David paused the session.
+I remember being a demonstration client on a therapist retreat sitting in silence after David paused the session.
 He conversed with the group about trying out various question formats.
-When after an hour, David finally turned back to me and asked one of the questions I was ready to explode – I had been running every question through my system and was full to overflowing with answers!
+After an hour, David finally turned back to me and asked one of the questions I was ready to explode – I had been running every question through my system and was full to overflowing with answers!

 As these skills are acquired and honed offline, you will learn to remain clean in real time even when enquiring about the background, tacit, and as yet unspoken aspects of a client’s inner world.